alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 - Name the concept, create the method, and replace the difference with a common message send.
 - So anything that increases understandability lowers costs.
-- Subclasses, by definition, are all that their superclasses are, plus more,
+- Subclasses, by definition, are all that their superclasses are, plus more.

 ## 5. Separating Responsibilities

 Having multiple methods that take the same argument is a code smell.
 It’s important, however, to recognize that here the term "same" means same concept, not identical name.
 In an ideal world, each different concept would have its own unique, precise name, and there would be no ambiguity.
 Unfortunately, real world code often fails to